CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/h3/H3_POLYFILL_TABLE.md

 **Description**

-Returns a table with the H3 cell indexes contained in the given geography at a given level of detail.
+Returns a table with the H3 cell indexes contained in the given geography at a requested resolution.
 Containment is determined by the mode: center, intersects, contains.
 All the attributes except the geography will be included in the output table, clustered by the h3 column.

 * `input_query`: `STRING` input data to polyfill.
 It must contain a column `geom` with the shape to cover.
 Additionally, other columns can be included.
 * `resolution`: `INT64` level of detail.
 The value must be between 0 and 15 ([H3 resolution table](https://h3geo.org/docs/core-library/restable)).